This Cherry Balsamic Vinaigrette turns any salad into something special with sweet cherry flavor and the best tangy finish.

 Cherry Balsamic Salad Dressing

-A simple salad with mixed greens, red grapes, pear, almonds, dried sweet cherries, and crumbled feta.
-Drizzle o delicious Cherry Balsamic Salad Dressing for the perfect finishing touch!
+This simple salad combines mixed greens, red grapes, pear, almonds, dried sweet cherries, and crumbled feta, all drizzled with delicious Cherry Balsamic Salad Dressing for the perfect finishing touch!

 Ingredients